PHOTO VIDEO OF BLACK MELANESIAN BLONDES

-BLONDE HAIR HAS BECOME THE HOTTEST look for black women celebrities.
-But far from being new, the color has a long history amongst African American females.
+BLONDE HAIR IS THE HOTTEST look for black female recording artists.
+But far from being new, the color has a long history amongst African American women.
 By Ben Arogundade.
+[Sept.14.2016]

 THERE ARE FEW MORE STRIKING aesthetic contrasts than blonde hair on black skin.
 Until recently, it was believed that people of African heritage who possessed naturally blonde hair had acquired it as the result of having European ancestry.
 But new evidence uncovered by researcher Carlos Bustamante and a team from Stanford University suggests that in some black people, natural blonde hair occurs separately from Caucasian genes.